MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy.md

 > [!IMPORTANT]
 > If you have provided the App Service RP with a SQL Always On Instance you MUST [add the appservice_hosting and appservice_metering databases to an availability group](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/availability-group-add-a-database) and synchronize the databases to prevent any loss of service in the event of a database failover.

 If you're deploying to an existing virtual network and using an internal IP address to connect to your file server, you must add an outbound security rule.
 This rule enables SMB traffic between the worker subnet and the file server.
-To do this, go to the WorkersNsg in the Admin Portal and add an outbound security rule with the following properties:
+Go to the WorkersNsg, Network Security Group, in the Admin Portal and add an outbound security rule with the following properties:

     - Source: Any
     - Source port range: *